shirhatti/EntityFramework.Docs/ef/miscellaneous/internals/writing-a-provider.md

 ---
 uid: miscellaneous/internals/writing-a-provider
 ---
+# Writing a Database Provider

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Writing a Database Provider

 EF Core is designed to be extensible.
 It provides general purpose building blocks that are intended for use in multiple providers.
 The purpose of this article is to provide basic guidance on creating a new provider that is compatible with EF Core.

+> [!TIP]
-Tip: [EF Core source code is open-source](https://github.com/aspnet/EntityFramework).
+> [EF Core source code is open-source](https://github.com/aspnet/EntityFramework).
 The best source of information is the code itself.

+> [!TIP]
-Tip: This article shows snippets from an empty EF provider.
+> This article shows snippets from an empty EF provider.
 You can view the [full stubbed-out provider](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Miscellaneous/Internals/WritingAProvider) on GitHub.

 <a name=entry-point></a>